Posted on 07 June 2017

 Both adults and children have worn amber necklaces for centuries.
 While many still believe that the substance is a mineral or a crystal in actuality Amber is hardened resin, which dropped from the trunks of now-extinct conifers millions of years ago and solidified over time.
 The gem has been used by humans for roughly 35,000 years, as it was first seen washed up on the shores of land surrounding the Baltic Seas.

 The material was then transported to other parts of Europe via the “Amber Road,” a trade route connecting the coastal areas of the North and South Baltic Seas down to the Mediterranean Sea.
-The gem was mainly used for its alleged medicinal and metaphysical properties, to alleviate pain, treat various diseases, and rid certain areas of negative energy.
+The gem was mainly used for its alleged medicinal properties, to alleviate pain, treat various diseases.
 Although previous generations have claimed that Amber has effective healing elements, it was only until recently that modern-day scientists proved this theory to be true.

 Amber’s Genetic Make-up

 Amber is comprised of hydrocarbon, plant materials, succinic acid and a mishmash of tree resins from different types of conifers, such as the extinct Hymenaea species and Pine genus.
 The resin is not to be confused with tree sap, which courses through the body of the tree intravenously.
 Rather, Resin is a thick fluid that slid down the tree’s exterior, as a way to ward of injury and threats of disease by filling in crevices.

 Once the resin made its way down the side of a tree, it fell in clumps to the ground where it hardened over time.
 Resin is also said to be the remains of trees that were affected by various geological events, which caused them to be uprooted and carried away by rivers to coastal regions.
 Hundreds of years later, the trees have been eroded, and the resin remains.